notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 ## Style Configurator

-The Style Configurator dialog has three regions: Select theme, language and style selection lists, and the style defition.
+The Style Configurator dialog has three regions: Select theme, language and style selection lists, and the style definition.

 The "Select theme:" pulldown allows you to select which theme you want.
 [Themes](../themes/) are pre-defined sets of formatting rules, which often try to use a consistent color scheme between languages.